Samsung Galaxy M40: Camera

-The phones have a triple-lens camera consisting of a 32MP f/1.7 wide-angle lens, 8MP f/2.2 ultra-wide angle lens, and a 5MP 3D depth sensor.
+The phones have a triple-lens camera consisting of a 32 MP f/1.7 wide-angle lens, 8 MP f/2.2 ultra-wide angle lens, and a 5 MP 3D depth sensor.

 The triple-lens camera can create a bokeh effect through the 3D depth sensor.
-There is a 16MP f/2.0 selfie camera.
+There is a 16 MP f/2.0 selfie camera.
 The camera also has Samsung's scene optimizer technology that recognizes 20 different scenes and automatically adjusts the camera.

 The phones also can record 4K video through the camera application.